tjd1234/cmpt135spring2024/obsidian/135website2024/the max function.md

 ```

 ## A Recursive Max
-We can implement this max algorithm recursively using these two cases:
+We can implement the max algorithm recursively using these two cases:

 - **Base case**: if `v` has 1 element, return the that 1 element
 - **Recursive case**: otherwise, return the max of the first element and the max of the rest of `v`